mubaidr/javascript-module-template/README.md

-# javascript-module-template
+# mymodule

-A template for developing JavaScript module for browsers and nodejs
+My Module for Browsers and Node.js